New Hampshire’s Sarah Josepha Hale, the mother of Thanksgiving. (Courtesy of Library of Congress)

 Since day one, our goal here at Granite Post has always been to empower people across the state with fact-based news and information.
 We believe that when people are armed with knowledge about what's happening in their local, state, and federal governments—including who is working on their behalf and who is actively trying to block efforts aimed at improving the daily lives of Granite State families—they will be inspired to become civically engaged.

-A version of this story appeared in the Granite Post's newsletter.
-Subscribe to it here.
-The U.S. economy that we know today has a long and storied...
+A version of this story appeared in Granite Post's newsletter.
+Subscribe here.
+The year is coming to an end, and in 2026, several new laws will take...